 As an Alumni of the Morton School District, it is my pleasure to be back in the district as an educator.
 My experiences have been varied.
 (Special Education K-2 in East Peoria, Il and Scottsdale, AZ.
-General education 3rd grade in Phoenix, AZ and 5th grade in Morton, IL.)
-Currently, now in my 20th year of teaching, I am enjoying working with 2nd-12th grade boys at Morton Academy.
+General education 3rd grade in Phoenix, AZ and 5th grade in Morton, IL., 4 years at Morton Academy).
+Currently, now in my 24th year of teaching, I enjoy working in ECE at Grundy.

 It is my mission to teach in such a way that the each student can change knowledge into understanding through high yet reachable goals.
 I hope to do this through an engaging, friendly, and safe environment.
 I like a quote from Ben Franklin which roughly states, “Do not fear mistakes.
 You will know failure.
 Continue to reach out for that is when you really learn.”

 Teaching is a wonderful profession.
 Teachers have the absolute best job in the world!
 A Everyday is a new discovery for me as well as for my students.

 This is my 21st year teaching in the Morton School District.
 I have taught at three of the elementary buildings and have taught sixth, first, second, and third grades.
 I attended Illinois Central College and Bradley University.
 I graduated with a Bachelor of Science Degree in May 1995.
 I also graduated with a Master's Degree in Teaching and Leadership from St. Xavier University in May 2002.

 My husband's name is Paul.
 We make our home in Morton.
 We have two grown children.
 Brandon lives in St. Peters, Missouri and teaches high school History.
 Emily is married and and and RN at Methodist Hospital.
 She and her husband Josh live in Deer Creek.
 They also have Kallon, just born June 3rd.